Teradata Surrogate Keys Guidelines

 Unfortunately, many Teradata data warehouse implementations decide against surrogate keys and put the effort of integrating the information into the reports.

 This approach will ultimately cause more costs than having a right surrogate key design from the begin (don’t forget, such an approach requires to repeat the logic of combining object information into each and every single report).

-Apart from making you independent from source system influences, surrogate keys, if properly used, may increase your performance as you can replace several natural key columns by an integer column, which can save space and decrease disk IOs.
+Surrogate keys, if properly used, may increase your performance as you can replace several natural key columns by an integer column.